On the loop trail in the Altmühltal valley

 Direction

 Time for the descent!
-Head diagonally left down the slope, past the former "Altmühlgrund" restaurant, to Dorfstraße, then turn right.
+Turn diagonally left down the slope, past the former "Altmühlgrund" restaurant, to Dorfstraße, then turn right.
 After crossing the Altmühl bridge, take the footpath over the railway crossing, under the road bridge and in Wettelsheim turn right into Wehrstraße.
-Walk past the "Goldenes Lamm" and "Hirschen" inns to the village stream.
+Walk past the "Goldenes Lamm" and "Hirschen" inns until you reach the village stream.

 On the other bank, walk round to the left along the stream.
 At the "Sonne" inn, turn right and follow Friedhofweg and Viersteinweg to the end of the settlement.
 On the first forest path, turn left and walk to the Wettelsheimer Keller.